Skip to main content

 Outcomes (optional): Complete this section as the crop grows.
 You can update this section at any time.
 For more details, see the Outcomes documentation.

-- Germination: How well the crop germinated.
+• Germination: How well the Planting germinated.

-- Yield: How well the crop produced.
+• Yield: How well the Planting produced food.

 Tap Submit to add this Planting to your Garden.